 - departmental Attendance Champion.

-Mr Mark Tucker joined the department in February 2012.
+Mark Tucker joined the department in February 2012.
 He has a Bachelor of Science (Hons) majoring in Marine Zoology.

 - member of the EMT

-- chair of the EMT Investment Committee
+- chair of the EMT Budget, Investment and Finance Committee

 - member of the EMT Change Management Committee